 After having seen all the footage from the science lab in the TED videos, and seeing all the explosions, they were amazed that we would have these chemicals in our house.
 So, it was a good reveal when they found out we’d be using sugar, lemon juice, vinegar, water, bicarb of soda and salt.
 And we added washing up liquid, washing power, and some food colouring into the lab too.

 We matched up all the ingredients with their chemical names and found that ‘chemicals’ doesn’t necessarily mean artificial, or harmful, or dangerous.

 To record our potion lab experiments we use a simple chart, where we could list the different ingredients we were combining, and note down our observations about what we saw and smelt.

 I encouraged the children to design their own experiments, choosing which substances to combine.
 But I did tell them that there was one combination that would give them a good fizz!

 They enjoyed the freedom to lead the potion lab themselves, and there was a lot of chat about which ones to pick and how much of each ingredient to use.
 They measured carefully using teaspoons and pipettes, and swapped findings with each other – which then generated new ideas for new combinations.

 These plastic pipettes are great for science experiments (and art, when filled with paints or water).
-You can buy packs of them online, and can find them through these affiliate links at Amazon.com and Amazon UK.
+You can buy packs of them online at Amazon (affiliate link).